arielgee/Sage-Like/.misc/tasks.md

 * mention in the description (readme) that only my Sage preference were implemented

-* add 'Lazy' option to 'Feed Check method' for one by one ?
 * create default Sage-Like folder in bookmarks with some default feeds 'Sage-Like Feeds'
 * add ? to the 'Feeds Folder' preference explaining about the bookmarks
 * may when I say no thanks there is one more checking?